Tommahawk65/Game-1/README.md

 #### Colour Scheme
 -   The main colours are Red, Green and Yellow.
 This matches with the already established colour scheme of Pokemon.
 #### Typography
--   I used Castoro font as the main font used fort the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+-   I used Castoro font as the main font used for the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 I initially tried an 8 bit style font, however I opted for an easier to read alternative.
 #### Imagery
 -   All of the images and logos are sourced from the original IP, I was able to find everything I needed by searching online for assets which allowed the game to keep the authentic look of Pokemon.